Florida Museum - 3215 Hull Road, SW 34th Street and Hull Road Gainesville, FL 32611 GET DIRECTIONS

 Dinner Vendors (Patio Area)

-Enjoy tasty treats, warm chestnuts and dinner under the stars from High Springs Orchard and Bakery.
+Enjoy tasty treats and dinner under the stars from High Springs Orchard and Bakery.

 Discover the Invisible Universe (Front Lawn)